 For more information on this kind of coverage, read our “Medigap Insurance Policy FAQ.”

-When choosing a supplemental policy provided by a private insurer, eCaregivers’ Kenselaar and Sarah O'Leary, CEO and founder of Exhale Healthcare Advocates, suggest putting a bit of time into the following:
+When choosing a supplemental policy from a private insurer, eCaregivers’ Kenselaar and Sarah O'Leary, CEO and founder of Exhale Healthcare Advocates, suggest putting time into the following:

 Ask yourself, "What are my current and anticipated medical needs, and what policy is the best value for me?"
-For instance, O'Leary says, “If a patient is in need of a hip replacement in the next year, he should bear that in mind when considering his supplemental plan choice for the upcoming year.”
+O'Leary offered some sound advice.
+“If a patient is in need of a hip replacement in the next year, he should bear that in mind when considering his supplemental plan choice for the upcoming year.”

 Get objective advice when choosing or changing your supplemental policy.
 “AARP, for example, recommends a United Healthcare supplemental policy for its members,” she shares.
 “Most members don't realize that AARP is paid for that endorsement based on how many AARP members enroll in the program.
 This makes the advisement less than unbiased.
 Further, most insurance brokers are paid by insurance companies and may have a compromised point of view.”

 As for what O’Leary would recommend instead, that would be for seniors to do “careful, objective research on their own.
-Family members who have the ability to understand the complexities of the Medicare system may be of help, and professional independent advocates can be extremely helpful, too.”
+Family members who have the ability to understand the complexities of the Medicare system may be of help.
+Professional independent advocates can be extremely helpful, too.”

 This health insurance program, unlike Medicare, is administered by individual states—although it was set up, and is partially funded, by the federal government.

-Also, rather than being an entitlement program (people are entitled to it because they helped pay for it through taxes) like Medicare, Medicaid is provided to those in need.
+Also, rather than being an entitlement program like Medicare, Medicaid is provided to those in need.

 In particular, it’s provided to various segments of the population—including seniors, children, pregnant women, and people with disabilities--who have limited incomes and resources.

 One of the peculiarities related to Medicaid is that many seniors have to “spend down” the bulk of their assets before they can benefit from its assistance.
-This can can be summed up by saying it pays for many of the same services that tend to be covered by Medicare as well as the majority of the costs associated with long-term care provided by skilled-nursing facilities, hospice care, and some home health services.
+Medicaid pays for many of the same services covered by Medicare.
+It also pays for the majority of the costs associated with long-term care provided by skilled-nursing facilities, hospice care, and some home health services.

 That’s an overly basic look at what Medicaid can provide to seniors, though, as the services covered by the program varies from state to state.
 To learn more about how Medicaid works where you live, go to State Medicaid & CHIP Profiles.